 S.L.
-549.97 Prevention and Remedying of Environmental Damage Regulations stipulate the remedies available to parties aggrieved by environmental
+549.97 Prevention and Remedying of Environmental Damage Regulations stipulate the remedies available to parties aggrieved by environmental damage or the imminent threat of such damage.

 Regulation 13 states that natural or legal persons affected or likely to be affected by environmental damage, or having a sufficient interest in environmental decision-making relating to the damage, shall be entitled to submit to the competent authority (ERA) any observations relating to instances of environmental damage of which they are aware and shall be entitled to request the competent authority to take action under these regulations.